-I was born in 2003 in Hong Kong, but at the tender age of four, my family and I moved to Shanghai, attending CISS.
+I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai, with me attending CISS.
 Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – all of its perks and horrors included.
 That meant no YouTube, much to my parents’ relief.
 So while other kids around the world would be searching for the latest trends on Facebook and Twitter, I would be sitting in my room playing with dolls and occasionally peering over my dad’s shoulder to catch a glimpse of his newspaper.

 Along the way, we decided to move back to Hong Kong, and I switched schools to Hong Kong International School.
 As I matured and grew older, my exposure to the political and outside world began to widen.
 I found that this world indeed stretched far beyond the crumpled newspapers from China, that the world wasn’t as perfect as it was portrayed to be.
 There was famine.
 Death.
 Hunger.
 Wars.
 But there was also hope.
 Discoveries.
 Courage.
 Defiance.
 And somehow, I knew that I wanted to know more.

 But the real journey began when only a year later, my family once again picked up and traveled to Taipei, just in time for me to start my middle school journey at TAS.
 I spent the first year trying everything, experimenting with new clubs and teams, trying to explore my interests.
 In seventh grade, I decided to give the school’s annual MUN conference, TASMUN, a chance.

 Needless to say, I loved it.
 And I was completely immersed in MUN, browsing through BBC and CNN every night, trying to soak up all the knowledge that I possibly could.

 Now, I am currently resided in Hong Kong (back at HKIS) to continue on my journey of self-exploration.